pabaq/CarND-PID-Controller/README.md

-# PID Controller
-Lateral trajectory tracking using a Proportional-Integral-Derivative (PID) controller to regulate the steering angle.

 This project is part of Udacity's [Self-Driving-Car Nanodegree][Course].
-The project description and build instructions can be found [here][Project], the simulator [here][Simulator].
+The project description and build instructions can be found [here][Project], the required simulator [here][Simulator].

+The goal of this project is the implementation and tuning of a PID controller that is used to control the steering angle of a vehicle so that it can follow its assigned trajectory on the lake track.

-## PID Control overview
+## PID control overview
 The PID controller is one of the most frequently used control loop feedback mechanisms in practice.
-Let us have a quick overview about what a control loop actually is.
+The control loop implemented for this project is shown below.

 ![][ControlLoop]